Org Design Guide: Create a "current state" organizational chart

 Why build an organizational chart?

-Sometimes, org designers and leaders, we talk to tell us that their organizations have grown "organically" without a consistent strategy in mind, and now they want to get a clearer picture of the organization so they can make sense of it all and, if necessary, fix it.
+Conversely, some designers and leaders share that their organizations have evolved "organically" without a consistent strategic framework.
+Now, they seek a clearer understanding of the current structure to make sense of it all and, if needed, to implement necessary changes.

-Below, we'll provide you with the steps and features needed to construct a current state org chart that's easy for you and others to view and interpret.
+In the following sections, we will outline the steps and features necessary to create a current state organizational chart that is clear and easy for you and others to navigate.

 Steps to create your current state org chart: